Optimisation¶

 Mutation¶

-After the mutation stage, the optimiser will run a new 'offspring' optimization pass.
-Subsequently, it will repeat all stages but only if the fitness score of an 'offspring' pass was higher than the last fittest optimisation pass.
+After the mutation stage, the optimiser will run a new offspring optimisation pass.
+Subsequently, it will repeat all stages but only if the fitness score of an offspring pass was higher than the last fittest optimisation pass.
 Such an outcome would mean that there is room for improvement, indicating that optimisation should continue.

 Otherwise, the algorithm will increase its stagnation counter.
 If the stagnation counter reaches the value of the algorithm stagnation period parameter, the optimisation process will be automatically stopped.